Legal System

 Yes, several!
 Here are some of them:

-- Time limits may vary for crime victims suing for sexual assualt, childhood abuse or domestic violence.
+• Time limits may vary for crime victims suing for sexual assualt, childhood abuse or domestic violence.
 Victims can consult a lawyer to find out which time limit applies to their situation.

-- A court decision in your favour doesn’t come with a cheque!
+• A court decision in your favour doesn’t come with a cheque!
 The decision must be put into force against the opposing party.
-A person who wins a court case has 10 years to take steps to put the decision into force, for example, by collecting money the other party has to pay.
+A person who wins a court case usually has 10 years to take steps to put the decision into force, for example, by collecting money the other party has to pay.

-- To claim compensation from the Commission des normes, de l’équité, et de la santé et de la sécurité du travail (CNESST), which is the government body responsible for health and safety in the workplace, a worker has six months from the time he was injured or fell ill because of his work.
-If the worker dies, his heirs have six months from the date of death to make a claim to the CNESST.
+• To claim compensation from the Commission des normes, de l’équité, et de la santé et de la sécurité du travail (CNESST), which is the government body responsible for health and safety in the workplace, a worker has six months from the time he was injured or fell ill because of his work in most cases.

 There are specific people or bodies that hear these claims and challenges.
 It is important to check where (court, administrative tribunal, board) to file the request or challenge.